outdreamer/build-a-cure-1/docs/tasks/ideas.md

       - organizing features by intent (collar is to control/track identity, and external agents are likely to control other animal species in a similar way)

+    - reducing noise or identifying cause with decision objects

       - identify decisions interfering with or causing data (decision chains & other shapes, including variants like incentivized decisions, efficient decisions, etc)

+        - examples:

+          - decision to interact with an object (causes future options or limitations)
+          - decision of short-term thinking/efficiency-prioritizing species to pollute environment (causes dangerous chemicals in water)

+        - rather than trying to infer the cause of the polluting chemical from physics/bio rules, you can infer starting from a decision chain given agent rules, because not every data pattern will be an accident, and agents interfering with/causing data can produce noise or legitimate data variation

+          - you can start by looking for signs of agency, in objects like 'required technology to build something' (fingers necessary to build collar) or 'extreme variation not found in nature' (hats)

     - objects in the ml system need to make sense together, not just being valid or functional according to their definitions, but changing in ways that benefit system intents under change/interaction conditions (contribute feature contribution information to prediction function) and dont contradict each other under certain cases